seajoshc/alppb/README.md

-# Alpaca
+# Amazon Linux Python Package Builder (alppb)
+alppb builds Python packages using the same version of Amazon Linux that the AWS Lambda service uses.
+Using alppb helps guarantee that any PyPi package your AWS Lambda app depends on will run properly.

-If your AWS Lambda Python project has package(s) with C extension modules (or dependencies that do), Alpaca will use AWS CodeBuild to build the package(s) on Amazon Linux and download them to your local machine for you.
+Why is this a problem that needs to be solved?
+AWS Lambda requires you to package up your Python project along with all of its dependencies in order to run.
+If your AWS Lambda Python project has package(s) with C extension modules (or dependencies that do), you will need to build them on Amazon Linux for your app to work. alppb uses the AWS CodeBuild service ([perpetual free tier includes 100 build minutes per month](https://aws.amazon.com/codebuild/pricing/)) to build the package(s) on Amazon Linux and download them to your local machine for you.
 Simply unzip the downloaded package(s) into your deployment bundle and upload to the AWS Lambda service.

 # TODO
 ## Pre 1.0.0
 - [X] Foundation - create a CodeBuild project with hardcoded build that puts an artifact in s3
 - [X] Fix artifact so its a zip of the contents (excluding parent dir)
-- [X] Download the module locally to dir alpaca was run from
+- [X] Download the module locally to dir alppb was run from
 - [X] Move codebuild stuff to a module
 - [X] Delete the artifact from s3 as part of cleanup
 - [X] Add creation of IAM role for CodeBuild instead of using hardcoded, pre-built role
 - [X] Add deletion of IAM role as part of cleanup
 - [X] Move aws-cli stuff to boto3
-- [X] Allow user specification of the desired module to be built using alpaca
+- [X] Allow user specification of the desired module to be built using alppb
 - [X] Cleanup existing docstrings
 - [X] Remove base64 stuff in iam.py as it obscures whats happening
 - [X] Axe the examples dir